ADDIS ABEBA – The Dallol volcano in northeast Ethiopia is an analogue for the early Mars, new research claims.

-The bacteria were found buried near a hydro-thermal vent inside the crater of the still-active Dallol volcano in Afar Regional state of Ethiopia.
+The bacteria were found buried near a hydrothermal vent inside the crater of the still-active Dallol volcano in the Afar Regional State of Ethiopia.

 The environment, which features a water temperature of 89 degrees Celsius, an air temperature average of 38 degrees Celsius, and a highly acidic pH reading of 0.25, is recognized as one of the most life-unfriendly places on Earth.

 It is also thought to be rather similar to conditions that existed early in the life of Mars when it was geologically more active: notably in the Gusev Crater, where NASA’s Spirit Mars Exploration Rover landed.

 It was a comparison that Gómez and colleagues made recently, in a paper published in the journal Astrobiology.

 “The Dallol area represents an excellent Mars analog environment given that the active volcanic environment, the associated diffuse hydrothermalism and hydrothermal alteration, and the vast acidic sulfate deposits are reminiscent of past hydrothermal activity on Mars,” they said.

 The results are published in the journal, Scientific Reports.